Oil & Gas

 The move occurred over a few months, and was noteworthy not in the weight of the cargo but the complexity of the organization.
 Our client, in the midst of a year-long comprehensive update of its compression site and local infrastructure, needed the compressor and parts to keep moving.

 As the preferred vendor, they counted on Omega Morgan to organize the complexity, build and execute a plan, and avoid any delay or complications.
-Our Calgary specialized transportation division delivered beyond satisfaction.
+Our Calgary transportation and logistics division delivered beyond satisfaction.

 The Problem: Complex Organization with a Changing Scope